mmousa8189/SOLID-principle/README.md

 ## Single Responsibility Principle

 There should never be more than one reason for change anything in software entities (class,function, file etc).
 A class, function, file etc should have only one reason to change.

+**A class should only have a single responsibility, that is, only changes to one part of the software's specification should be able to affect the specification of the class.**

 > "Just because you can, doesn't mean you should"

 -------------------------------------------------------------